thlorenz/thlorenz.com-blog/event-stream/post.md

   - `next` is invoked with an error => `stream.emit('error', err)`
   - `next` is invoked with a result => `stream.emit('data', res)`
   - `next` is invoked without arguments => nothing gets emitted and therefore that piece of data gets dropped
-- if the stream was paused (due to backpressure) and all inputs where mapped, the stream is `stream.drain`ed (this is archieved by keeping count of streamed inputs and mapped outputs)
+- if the stream was paused (due to backpressure) and all inputs where mapped, the stream is `drain`ed (this is archieved by keeping count of streamed inputs and mapped outputs)

 #### Example